mahozad/wavy-slider/README.md

         trackThickness = 4.dp,  // Defaults to a thickness based on variant incremental = false,    // Whether to gradually increase waveHeight
         // animationSpecs = ... // Customize various animations of the wave
-    )
+        // Other options that are available in standard Material 2/3 Slider )
 }
 ```